Disclosure: This post contains affiliate links, meaning we may receive a small commission, at no cost to you, if you make a purchase.

 3. The Silent Patient – Alex Michaelides

-One of the most compelling books similar to A Good Girl’s Guide To Murder is The Silent Patient by Alex Michaelides.
+One of the most compelling books with a white cover is The Silent Patient by Alex Michaelides.

 4. Catch-22 – Joseph Heller